-On the first day of the onsite audit, an entrance meeting was held at the facility to discuss any concerns regarding the audit process and to finalize the facility site review and interview schedules.
-The following persons were in attendance: PREA Compliance Manager; Assistant Compliance Manager; and the Acting Superintendent.

-After the briefing with staff, a site review was conducted.
-The tour included the intake processing areas, all housing units, recreation areas, facility support areas, vocational area, health service area, food service area, and the visiting rooms.
+On the first day of the onsite audit, entrance meetings was held at the facility to discuss any concerns regarding the audit process and finalize the facility tour and interview schedules.
+The following persons were in attendance: PREA Compliance Manager, Assistant Compliance Manager, and Acting Superintendent.
+After the in briefing with staff, a tour of the facility was conducted.
+The tour included the intake processing areas, all housing units, recreation areas, facility support areas, education and vocational area, health service area, food service area, and the visiting rooms.
 Persons of the opposite gender announced themselves each time they entered a housing unit or dormitory.